Skip to content

 Rev vs TranscribeMe vs Ditto Transcripts

-Accuracy, timeliness, and confidentially are a few of the essential ingredients to successfully transcribing audio files.
+Accuracy, timeliness, and confidentiality are a few of the essential ingredients to successfully transcribing audio files.
 Some clients require only basic transcription services for internal records.
-However, in many situations, clients need a verbatim transcript (captures every word and sound from each speaker) with a minimum 99 percent accuracy rate and meet U.S. medical (HIPAA and HITECH) and legal standards security standards.
+However, in many situations, clients need a verbatim transcript (captures every word and sound from each speaker) with a minimum 99 percent accuracy rate and meet U.S. medical (HIPAA and HITECH) and legal standards and security standards.

 In today’s competitive business environment, the cost is undoubtedly a factor.
-Consider this though; if the low price you pay on the front-end results in a lackluster transcript, then you’ve wasted time and money.
+Consider this though: if the low price you pay on the front-end results in a lackluster transcript, then you’ve wasted time and money.

 Company Information: Rev vs Transcribeme vs Ditto Transcripts